wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 2. Stop the WebSphere Application Server:

     a.
-Return to a Terminal window in the VM
+Go to a terminal window in the VM

     b.
 Run the **stopServer.sh** command below